gut-leben-in-deutschland/bericht/content/01/report.en.md

 01-02-a
 ```

-Compared to other [OECD countries](http://dx.doi.org/10.1787/health_glance-2015-graph43-en) Germany comes around halfway.
-In countries such as Switzerland, Norway and Italy only 11 out of 100 people are obese.
-In contrast, in the USA, Mexico and New Zealand 1 in 3 adults are obese.
+Compared to other [OECD countries](http://dx.doi.org/10.1787/health_glance-2017-21-en) Germany comes around halfway.
+In countries such as Switzerland around ten out of 100 people are obese.
+In contrast, in Mexico and New Zealand more than 33 out of 100 adults are obese.
+In the United States of America this holds true for nearly 40 out of 100 adults.

 The **risk of obesity increases with age**.
 Between 1999 and 2013, the risk of becoming obese increased in all age groups.
 The proportion of obese men and women in Germany was highest in the **55 to 64** age group.
 One in 4 men and 1 in 5 women in this age group were obese.